Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Batemans Bay - South among the top 30% of areas assessed nationwide

-Batemans Bay - South has seen approximately 93 new homes approved annually over the past five financial years, totalling 465 homes.
-As of FY26, 10 approvals have been recorded.
-On average, 0.8 new residents per year per dwelling constructed were noted between FY21 and FY25.
-This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+Batemans Bay - South has seen approximately 93 new homes approved annually on average over the past five financial years, totalling 465 homes.
+As of FY26, 20 approvals have been recorded.
+On average, 0.8 new residents per year per dwelling constructed have been noted between FY21 and FY25.
+This suggests that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.

 Frequently Asked Questions - Development